 Loneliness is seen by many as one of the largest health concerns we face.
 Why?
 Here are the the facts.

-- Loneliness is as bad for you as smoking 15 cigarettes a day.
+- Loneliness, living alone and poor social connections are as bad for your health as smoking 15 cigarettes a day.
 (Holt-Lunstad, 2010)

 - Loneliness is worse for you than obesity.
 (Holt-Lunstad, 2010)